 Some 28,756,445 individuals were impacted by HIPAA breaches during 2020.
 The HHS’ Office for Civil Rights (OCR) was notified of 616 separate data breaches where 500 or more individuals were affected.
 This spike in data breaches can be clearly seen in the chart below.

-Cybercriminals noticeably increased their activity as the majority of companies and organizations shifted to working remotely due to the COVID-19 pandemic as lockdowns were imposed around the world.
+Cybercriminals noticeably increased their activity as the majority of organizations shifted to working remotely due to the COVID-19 pandemic as lockdowns were imposed around the world.
 As this move was introduced so quickly, security vulnerabilities were introduced that were rapidly exploited by hackers.
 Many of those vulnerabilities have still not been fully mitigated.
 Vulnerabilities also apply to humans.
 Without appropriate security awareness training, healthcare students will be unaware of the risks and how to identify potential threats.

-3. Healthcare Students need to Understand HIPAA
+3. Healthcare Students Need to Understand HIPAA

 From the beginning of their college education, healthcare students are placed in real-life hospital environments where they must be fully aware of their legal obligations with respect to healthcare data and patient privacy.
-Healthcare students need to be provided with practical advice about their obligations as per HIPAA legislation, prior to being permitted to interact with patients and access patient records.
+Healthcare students need to be provided with practical advice about their obligations as per HIPAA legislation prior to being permitted to interact with patients and access patient records.